CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 The Committee shall be comprised of three or more directors as determined by the Board, each of whom shall satisfy the independence and experience requirements of NASDAQ.
 In addition, the Committee shall not include any member who:

 Each member of the Committee must be able to read and understand fundamental financial statements, including a balance sheet, income statement, and cash flow statement.
 In addition, at least one member shall have past employment experience in finance or accounting, professional certification in accounting, or other comparable experience or background resulting in the individual being financially sophisticated, including being or having been a chief executive, chief financial, or other senior officer with financial oversight responsibilities.
 At least one member shall be a financial expert as determined in accordance with the rules and regulations of the Securities and Exchange Commission and NASDAQ.
+No Committee member may have participated in the preparation of the financial statements of the Company or any of the Company’s current subsidiaries at any time during the past three years.
 No Committee member shall simultaneously serve on the audit committee of more than three public companies.

 The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee and shall serve until their successors are duly elected and qualified or their earlier resignation or removal.
 Any member of the Committee may be replaced by the Board on the recommendation of the Nominating and Corporate Governance Committee.
 Unless a chairman is elected by the full Board, the members of the Committee may designate a chairman by majority vote of the full Committee membership.